skhoroshavin/MicroHAL/readme.txt

 ===================

 	core
-		Platform independent macros and functions, can be directly used by any part of project
+		Platform independent macros and functions
 	ports
 		Platform dependent low-level drivers, used indirectly through microhal.h by any part of project